travis-ci/apt-source-safelist/README.md

 # APT source whitelist

-This repo contains JSON files for the sources approved for addition in restricted build environments, specifically meant for the `apt_sources` addon in travis-build.
+This repo contains JSON files for the sources approved for addition in restricted build environments, specifically meant for the `apt` addon in travis-build.

 ## Source approval process